sjoelund/MLS-rst-spec/source/operators.rst

 +-------+------------------+

-Some of these operators can also be applied to a combination of a scalar type and an array type, see Section 10.6.
+Some of these operators can also be applied to a combination of a scalar type and an array type, see Section :ref:`TODO: 10.6`.

 The syntax of these operators is defined by the following rules from the Modelica grammar: